wondercrazy15/lightshot-print-screen-linux-handler/README.md

 - [Lightshot](https://app.prntscr.com/en/wine-lightshot.html) properly installed into [Wine](https://www.winehq.org/).

 - Some CLI tools: [`xdotool`](http://manpages.ubuntu.com/manpages/xenial/man1/xdotool.1.html), [`pgrep`](https://linux.die.net/man/1/pgrep)

-This script handles global Print Screen key strokes for you to fully enjoy Lightshot on Linux.

 Just place it somewhere and put a path to it e.g. in Linux Mint 18 to the: